YingL1231/Energy_Modeling_F2022/Lab/Readme.md

-# ENV716 - Modeling for Energy Systems Lab
+# ENVIRON/ENERGY 716 - Modeling for Energy Systems - LAB

-This folder will have all the slides, resources and *.ipynb* notebooks used in the labs. <br>
+In this course you will learn how to perform simple calculations, rearrange data sets and solve optimization models using Python.

+We will use Python and Google Colab to develop our codes.
+Google Colab is a tool that allows you to write, run and share Python codes within your browser without the need to install any software.
+Google Colab documents have extension *.ipynb* (just like Jupyter notebooks) and use the Markdown format which means you can create a document that contains text, images and executable code.

+We will use this GitHub folder to share the *.ipynb* scripts developed in the labs as well as some additional resources.
+GitHub is a cloud-based hosting service for software development where users can collaborate on and store their codes.

+ A notebook which means our scripts you have python code and simple text.
+The extension of Jupyter python notebooks is *.ipynb*. <br>

-If you have any questions, please use the email distribution list *ask716@duke.edu*. <br>
+If you have any questions, please use the email distribution list *ask716@duke.edu* to ask. <br>

 ## Course Set Up

-As mentioned in the lecture in this course you will learn how to perform simple calculations, rearrange data sets and solve optimization models in Python.
-We will use Jupyter notebooks which means our scripts you have python code and simple text.
-The extension of Jupyter python notebooks is *.ipynb*.
-You have three options to run Python scripts.
+As mentioned before we will use Google Colab to run our Python code we are calling it option 1.
+But you there are two other options to run Python scripts as stated below.

 * **Option 1 (preferred):** Using Google Colaboratory on Duke machines or personal laptop.
 That the one we will use in the labs. <br>
 * **Option 2:** Using Duke Jupyter Notebook Container on Duke machines or personal laptop. <br>